 - Does emoji usage align with your brand?
 If your product or service is more conservative, emojis may not match your brand image.
 It may end up causing a disconnect with your audience.

-Furthermore, emojis are rendered differently on different devices.
+Lastly, keep in mind that emojis are rendered differently on different devices.
 You don’t want your subscribers to receive weird characters instead of emojis.
 Hence, test the display of emoji in your email subject lines for various platforms, before sending the emails.

-7. Using Boring, Generic and Automated Subject Lines
+Mistake #7: Using Boring, Generic and Automated Subject Lines

 Your consumers don’t want to be treated like a number.
 They don’t like receiving cookie-cutter content.
 Instead, they want to be treated as an individual.
 If you take the time to personalize subject lines and content to your customers, they will respond better.